 The Renewable Energy Independent Power Producer Program was launched by the Government in 2011.
 To date, close to 9 GW of renewable energy has been procured by the Government, of which 1.5 GW is solar.
 The country aims to install more than 8 GW of solar by 2030.
 Scatec Solar entered the South African market in 2010.
 With 190 MW in operation and 258 MW under construction Scatec Solar, is a leading solar player in the country.
 We develop new projects across Africa from our offices in Cape Town.
 This is also our engineering hub and our 24/7 operated global control & monitoring centre is located here.

 The three projects are situated on adjacent plots, 25 km outside of Upington in the Northern Cape.
 Scatec Solar was awarded preferred bidder status for the Upington project in the fourth bidding round under REIPPP in 2015.
-In February 2020, the first phase was grid connected, whilst the two remaining solar plants are expected to reach commercial operation within the next few months.
+In February 2020, phase 1&2 were grid connected, whilst the remaining solar plant is expected to reach commercial operation within the next few months.

-The Kalkbult plant, situated in the Northern Cape region, is one of the largest solar plants in Africa.
+The Kalkbult plant, situated in the Northern Cape region, is one of the largest solar plants in South Africa.
 The first project commissioned under Round 1 REIPPP in March 2014, and was the first REIPPP project to be grid connected and operational in South Africa.
 It is the only fixed tilt plant in the portfolio, with an exceptional production record contributing to regional growth and portfolio performance.

 Dreunberg is situated in the Eastern Cape of South Africa.
 Commissioned in December 2014, Dreunberg was the second project won under Round 2 of the REIPPP Program.
 As a tracking plant, it yields the highest production in the South African portfolio.